Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 The Archdeacon will initiate guidance and support as soon as a vacancy is announced.
 The parish has three particular duties during a vacancy:

 1. When a benefice is vacant, Churchwardens and the Area Dean are sequestrators.
-This means they are responsible for sending DBF fees to Church House.
+This means they are responsible for sending DBF fees to St John's House.

 Churchwardens should:

-• work with the PCC to keep an overview of arrangements for pastoral care (including contact arrangements for enquiries about baptisms, weddings) during the vacancy.
+• work with the PCC to keep an overview of arrangements for pastoral care (including contact arrangements for enquiries about baptisms, and weddings) during the vacancy

 Sequestration account